cognitedata/inso-bootstrap-cli/README.md

               - node-name: in:001:trade
 ```

-Using the diagram functionalty of the CLI we can produce the following chart of the example config `config-simple-v2-draft.yml`.
+Using the diagram functionality of the CLI we can produce the following chart of the example config `config-simple-v2-draft.yml`.
 The stipulated lines show read-access and the solid ones write.

 ```mermaid
 graph LR